prashant-shahi/Dgraph-Prometheus-Grafana/README.md

 # Dgraph Prometheus Grafana

+## Installation

-Follow the steps below to setup prometheus for your Dgraph cluster :
+Follow the steps below to setup prometheus and grafana for your Dgraph cluster :

 - Clone this repository and change the directory.
 ```sh